 Despite major advances in the prevention, diagnosis and treatment of cancer, around 14.1 million patients are diagnosed and 8.2 million die each year worldwide.
 These statistics powerfully illustrate the need for new breakthroughs in the fight against cancer.

 Cancers are usually characterized by rapid cell growth.
 In the early years of cancer research, this rapid growth was used as a marker to recognize cancer cells.
-Drugs, developed to target and kill all fast growing cells, often lead to undesired side effects, such as gastrointestinal toxicity, hematological toxicity and other problems, such as hair loss.
+Drugs, developed to target and kill all fast-growing cells (chemotherapy), often lead to undesired side effects, such as gastrointestinal toxicity, hematological toxicity and other problems, such as hair loss.
 In some cases, toxicity from conventional chemotherapy drugs can cause serious harm or even be fatal.

-Thanks to huge advances in the understanding of the molecular biology of cancers, specific cellular features have been discovered that are associated with certain cancers.
+Thanks to major advances in the understanding of the molecular biology of cancers specific cellular features have been discovered that are associated with certain cancers.
 These discoveries have allowed for the development of targeted cancer therapies, for example engineered T cell products.
 Targeted cancer therapies generally have fewer side effects compared to older chemotherapies.

-We take this approach even further by using engineered immune cells (NKT cells) to target specific cancer molecules.
+We take this tactic even further by using engineered immune cells (NKT cells) to target specific cancer molecules.
 This approach may bring two advantages:

-We basically use two different approaches to generating cells that are capable of recognizing and targeting cancer cells.
+We basically use two different approaches to generate engineered NKT products that can recognize and specifically targeting cancer cells.